nickcooper666/mlvoqc/README.md

 *Notes*:
 * When building the VOQC executable on a Mac, you will likely see the warning `ld: warning: directory not found for option '-L/opt/local/lib'`.
 This is due to zarith (see [ocaml/opam-repository#3000](https://github.com/ocaml/opam-repository/issues/3000)) and seems to be fine to ignore.
+* If you are building VOQC locally, you may need to run `opam install openqasm` first.

 ## Usage